The Society of Folk Dance Historians (SFDH)

 CLICK IMAGE TO ENLARGE

-Information: Roberto Bagnoli, teacher of Italian and international folk dance.
+Information: Roberto Bagnoli, teacher of Italian and international dance.

 Roberto Bagnoli grew up in Rome, Italy where he was first introduced to folk music and dance, eventually taking part in several performances and teaching dance classes.
 He subsequently studied various forms of folk dance in workshops throughout Europe, Israel, and North America under the guidance of renowned choreographers and teachers.